wenxuhaskell/lt2222-v21-a3/README.md

 | Loss        | 11.0559 | 10.9636 |  10.8984 |  10.8548 | 10.8291 |
 | Accuracy | 0.1139  | 0.1149   | 0.1132    | 0.1036    | 0.1201 |

+We can tell the loss is decreasing when k (the size of neural networks) increases.
+However the long term trend of accuracy of model on the test set descreases when k increases.
+This shows that overfitting happens when keep increasing the size of neural networks.

+Five variations of e when k = 200.

 | k = 200 |                 |                |                |                |                |
 |--------------|-----------------|----------------|----------------|----------------|----------------|